EngineersNeedArt/Anna-Analog-Computer/Anna MAIN Pixie/README.md

 <img src="images/Anna (MAIN, Spring + Mass).png" alt="Spring + Mass screenshot" width="240">
 </div>

 Spring + Mass is a special demonstration metering mode.
 It represents a mass on a spring.
 The vertical position of the mass is controlled solely by the voltage at **SRC1**.
 The *options button* does nothing.

+The mass leaves a “trail” sort of like the Strip Chart.
+A color change indicates 1-second intervals.

 ### Lunar Lander